anchaubey/dot123/README.md

 ## Introduction

-This helps to setup the development environment and deploy the Device Management Microservice into Kubernetes with Helm.
+This helps to setup the development environment and deploy the Device Management Microservice into Kubernetes cluster with Helm.

 ## Prerequisites
 (Recommended Version)